opendatacube/odc-geo/docs/intro.rst

 Overview
 ########

-The ``odc-geo`` library provides powerful tools for geospatial data manipulation, including working with coordinate reference systems, grid definitions, and spatial transformations.
+The ``odc-geo`` library provides powerful tools for geospatial data manipulation in Python, including working with coordinate reference systems, grid definitions, and spatial transformations.

-The library integrates closely with the Python geospatial ecosystem (including shapely_ and pyproj_), providing a projection-aware :py:class:`~odc.geo.geom.Geometry` class that simplify complex geospatial operations.
-Geo-registered raster analysis is supported through an ``.odc.`` extension that is automatically added to :py:class:`xarray.Dataset` and :py:class:`xarray.DataArray` data loaded using the `Open Data Cube`_ or rioxarray_ - exposing important geospatial metadata and a variety of useful geospatial analysis tools.
+The library integrates closely with the Python geospatial ecosystem (including shapely_ and pyproj_), providing a projection-aware :py:class:`~odc.geo.geom.Geometry` class that simplifies complex geospatial operations.
+Geo-registered raster analysis is supported through an ``.odc.`` `Xarray extension`_ that is automatically added to :py:class:`xarray.Dataset` and :py:class:`xarray.DataArray` data loaded using the `Open Data Cube`_ or rioxarray_ - exposing important geospatial metadata and a variety of useful geospatial analysis tools.

 Key features
 ************

-* **Vector and raster reprojection:** Efficiently reproject data between CRSs using high-performance reprojection utilities powered by dask_
+* **Vector and raster reprojection:** Efficiently reproject data between coordinate reference systems using high-performance reprojection utilities powered by dask_
 * **Geospatial metadata handling:** Inspect and manipulate geo-registered raster metadata using a standardised :py:class:`~odc.geo.geobox.GeoBox` pixel grid model
 * **Spatial grid definition:** Generate precise :py:class:`~odc.geo.gridspec.GridSpec` tile grids for seamless large-scale analysis
 * **Cloud-optimised data:** Export geo-registered raster data into optimised cloud-optimised GeoTIFF files
-* **Spatial analysis:** Tools for rasterising, masking, clipping vector and raster data
+* **Spatial analysis:** Rasterise, mask and clip vector and raster data
 * **Interactive visualisation:** Plot and explore spatial vector and raster data on an interactive map

 ..
 This library combines geometry shape classes from shapely_ with CRS from pyproj_ to provide